 What kind of credit do I need to get a loan?

 You can qualify for a personal loan with a credit score as low as 580.
 The best rates for personal loans are given to applicants with credit scores above 640.
 FHA loans will require a score of 500+.
-Home equity loans and HELOCs are more dependent on debt to income ratios (usually 45% or less to qualify) than credit scores, because your home equity is pledged as collateral.
+Home equity loans and HELOCs are more dependent on debt to income ratios (usually 45% or less to qualify) than credit scores because your home equity is pledged as collateral.
+If you have a credit score that’s below 580, you may want to take a look at Credit Cards for No Credit and see that they have offer.
 If you’re trying to get money from a refinance, then you’ll typically need a debt to income ratio of 36% or less.

 What are typical loan terms?

 Typical loan terms will depend on the kind of financing that you get.
 Here is a list of the different loan types and their typical loan length:

 - Credit Cards: Open ended.
 You will pay for the financed amount until all the interest and principal is paid off.
 Introductory offers of 0% interest can vary between 12 and 24 months, before reverting to a standard interest rate